 The funds seeks to address current and emerging issues, needs and opportunities within communities, enriching lives and creating brighter possibilities for local residents.

-SECAD Partnership CLG administers these 16 Irish community funds which surround thirteen wind farms owned by ESB subsidiary companies, and three other wind farms such companies co-own with Galetech Energy, Greencoat and Enercon.
+SECAD Partnership CLG administers these 21 community funds which surround eighteen wind farms owned by ESB subsidiary companies, and three other wind farms such companies co-own with Galetech Energy, Greencoat and Enercon.

 - Education and skills